amartorell98/UB-BachelorThesis/README.md

 special emphasis in developing a consistent theory of Estimation and Forecasting (i.e determinate the parameters of a model and predict future values) for Time Series Analysis, which serves as a justification for estimating and predicting ARCH and GARCH models.
 Practical examples are given using the R statistics package.

+In this repository, find most of the code used for the practical part of this thesis submitted for the Bachelor's Degree in Mathematics.